 This is a theory in two parts: the first part states that two even-sized queues (in front of two identical cashpoints) stepping distance apart will witness a greater proportion of new arrivals try both queues than remain in one.
 Seems obvious doesn’t it?

-But the paradox goes on to explain that when a new arrival sees one queue with more than three members and the other with no queue members, they will still join the queue of three.
+But the paradox goes on also to venture that when a new queuer arrives to see one cashpoint with a queue of more than three people and the other with no queue, they will join the queue of three rather the queue-less cashpoint.
 Why?
 Because no one wants to be that mug.
-As my colleague and co-philosopher Danny Dyer has put it.
+As a colleague and co-philosopher Danny Dyer has put it.